Frequently Asked Questions

 During these times, you will be informed of the next available midwife who is on call for you, and you would have already had the opportunity to meet her at a previous prenatal visit.

 In addition to the primary midwife, there will be a second fully licensed midwife or trained Birth Assistant at every delivery.
-(There may also be an additional Birth Assistant or Student Midwife present.)
+(There may also be an additional Birth Assistant or Student Midwife present depending on the scenario.)

 This is a popular question!
 Unlike the wildly inaccurate Hollywood portrayals, birth isn't as messy as you're thinking!
 And we've been doing this a while, so we're pretty good at protecting things.
 We'll provide you with a list of necessary birth supplies and help you prepare your space appropriately.
 Lastly, we clean up for you which includes starting the laundry!
 By the time we leave, you shouldn't see much evidence of a birth having occurred there other than your sweet new baby being tucked into bed with you!